roguesehaj/roguesehaj/README.md

 I love building interfaces that are fast, intuitive, and enjoyable to use.
 I care about good design, clean code, and tools that make life simpler.

 Outside of tech, I spend a lot of time making music; producing, writing, or just messing around with sounds that make me feel something.
-I also lead a content team and enjoy sharing thoughts on tech, learning, and life online.

 #### Fun Facts: